East African Portland Cement Company: Board Room Wars

 Cementia Holdings, Associated International Cement and Bamburi Cement are all direct or indirect subsidiaries of Lafarge SA.
 Giving Lafarge 41.7% of EAPCC.
 While the Government of Kenya claims to controls NSSF's stake, giving the Government 52.3% control of the firm.

 This ownership structure has led to boardroom wars on who controls the company.
 The government has challenged Lafarge's shareholding in EAPCC due to the fact that Lafarge owns 41.7 per cent of East African Portland Cement Company and a further 58.9 per cent of Bamburi Cement; two of three largest producers of the building material in Kenya.
 Government accuses the firm of violation of antitrust legislation.
 Lafarge on their part started that they are a financial investor in EAPCC and they do not exert any operational leverage on the EAPCC Board.

 The Kenyan courts ruled that EAPCC does not qualify to be a government Parastatal because NSSF shares do not belong to the State but to contributors.
 This means that the government of Kenya cannot control, hire or fire its management.
 The ruling also stopped attempts by the government to make Lafarge dilute its stake in EAPCC.

 These board room wrangles negatively impacted the EAPCC's share price and market share.

 Governance

-East African Portland Cement Company is governed by a seven-person Board of Directors with Edwin Muriithi Kinyua serving as the Chairman.
+East African Portland Cement Company is governed by an eight-person Board of Directors with Brigadier (Rtd) Richard Mbithi serving as the Chairman.